 - As per the College of American Pathologists (CAP) and the Centers for Medicare and Medicaid Services (CMS), for all ICU RN's performing moderately complex point of care testing, a copy of a diploma or transcript of the highest level of academic achievement to be on record with Human Resources upon hire.

-- All RN positions in the Critical Care Division (PICU, CICU, NICU and CCFP) may require on-call hours.
-The amount of call hours may vary.
+- All Staff RN positions in the Critical Care Division (PICU, CICU, NICU and CCFP) require on-call hours.
+The amount and frequent of call hours may vary depending on department.

-- Current PICU, CICU and or NICU experience preferred
+- Current PICU, CICU and or NICU experience strongly preferred

 - Bachelor’s degree in Nursing.

 United by the mission to provide hope, care, and cures to help every child live the healthiest and most fulfilling life possible, Seattle Children’s has been helping prevent, treat, and eliminate pediatric disease for over 100 years.
 Through compassionate care and breakthrough research, the hospital creates better futures for its patients and families every day.

 Back to top